uranian throne

 "The 'game' being...?"

-"Fate-ball!" says I with a sudden laugh.
-He laughs too, catching my amusement though he can't possibly know anything of Terran culture.
-And it's true that this conversation is flowing on as thrillingly as the best kind of World Cup match, with the added virtue of competing to express a truth.
-I can't remember ever being able to speak so frankly as this, concerning my dual nature.
-In wonder and relief I further trace out my thoughts: "Even if I had retained my Terran body by travelling through space physically to this world, I would have had to change profoundly to adapt.
-As things are, my mind travelled alone; my physical self is perfectly Uranian, and what's Terran in me is just what's left of my memories, plus that side of my soul.
-Enough - barely - to allow me to call myself an Earthman still."
+He laughs too, deftly catching my amusement though he can't possibly know anything at first hand about Terran culture.
+And it's true that this conversation is flowing on like the best kind of World Cup match, with the added convenience of kicking around the truth.
+I can't remember ever being able to speak so frankly as this concerning my dual nature.
+In relief I further trace out my thoughts: "Even if I had retained my Terran body by physically travelling through space to this world, I would have had to change profoundly to adapt.
+As things are, my mind alone did the journey; my physical self is perfectly Uranian.
+What is Terran in me is just what's left of my memories.
+Plus that side of my soul.
+That's all that allows me to call myself an Earthman still."

-"One is allowed to have more than one home."
+"Yes, because one is allowed to have more than one home."

-At my utterance of "home", the Sunnoad, to my brief surprise, assumes a gloomy expression.
-He broods at the floor.
-Then he raises his head and jbs at a button, which startles me; I hear a faint grinding noise, and sense a gentle vibration under my boots - "Regarding your particular Uranian home in Olhoav, Starside, allow me to express some regret that I have not, so far, answered the call for help which you brought me from that city."
+Then he raises his head and jbs at a button, which startles me; I hear a faint grinding noise, and sense a gentle vibration under my boots - "Regarding your particular Uranian home in Olhoav, allow me to express some regret that I have not, so far, answered the call for help which you brought me from that city."

 Can it be that I have just heard a Sunnoad apologizing